dhis2/developer-portal/blog/2021-11-app-platform-updates.md

 The `useDataQuery` hook now automatically caches, and deduplicates, identical queries client-side.

-This means that multiple components requesting the same data within an arbitrary timeframe will not trigger multiple requests to the server.
+This means that multiple components requesting the same data will not trigger multiple requests to the server as long as the originating request is in progress.

 Only a single request will be dispatched and the result fed to each component that requested the data.
 This reduces network overhead and